 For each mentioned treatment recommendation, we additionally specify how it is mentioned (subcategories in MAXQDA).
-Here, multiple answers are allowed, but please code one subcategory only once.
+If a treatment is proposed to be realized in several ways, e.g. voluntary agreement and funding, we code the one that is mentioned first.
+2